 The money you contribute to your Reimbursement Account(s) may only be used to pay for eligible expenses that you incur during the Plan Year.
-When you set up your account(s) during the Annual Enrollment Period, you are setting them up for one year only - the upcoming Plan Year or calendar year.
-The 21⁄2 Month Grace Period extended to HCRA means that a HCRA participant has until March 15 of the following Plan Year to incur expenses that can be applied to the prior Plan Year HCRA balance.
+When you set up your account(s) during the Open Season period, you are setting them up for one year only - the upcoming Plan Year or calendar year.
+The 21⁄2 Month Grace period extended to the HCRA and LPHCRA means that a HCRA or LPHCRA participant has until March 15 of the following Plan Year to incur expenses that can be applied to the prior Plan Year HCRA/LPHCRA balance.
 All DCRA claims must be incurred by December 31.
-You have until April 30 of the next year to submit claims for expenses that you incur during and/or would like applied to the previous Plan Year.
+You have until 11:59 PM EST on April 30 of the following year to submit claims with required documentation for expenses that you incur during and/or would like applied to the previous Plan Year.
+If claims are not submitted and substantiated by the deadline, any unused funds from that Plan Year will be forfeited.